AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 If the EST Server returns a HTTP 202 or HTTP 503 response, the request was successful, but the certificate has not been processed yet.
 The response SHOULD include a `Retry-After` header and the EST Client MUST not attempt re-sending the request before the defined time has expired.
 The EST Client SHOULD attempt resending the request 5 times before aborting the certificate request and attempting with an a alternative EST Server.
 [RFC 7030 Section 4.2.3](https://tools.ietf.org/html/rfc7030#section-4.2.3)

 If the EST Server returns any other HTTP response, the request has been unsuccessful, this could be caused by a malformed request, server side error or the EST Client not being authorised.
-The EST Client SHOULD restart the EST workflow with an alternative EST Server if present, else the EST Client SHOULD wait a backoff period 2 seconds plus jitter before retrying.
+The EST Client SHOULD restart the EST workflow with an alternative EST Server if present, else the EST Client SHOULD implement an exponential backoff algorithm, with a staring period of 1 second before retrying.

 ### Certificate Renewal